akkadotnet/akka.net/docs/articles/configuration/hocon.md

 Mutually-referring objects would also work, and are not self-referential (so they look forward):

-    // bar.a should end up as 4
+    // bar.a will end up as 4 and foo.c will end up as 3
     bar : { a : ${foo.d}, b : 1 }
     bar.b = 3
-    // foo.c should end up as 3
     foo : { c : ${bar.b}, d : 2 }
     foo.d = 4